brownplt/pyret.org/src/pyret-code/index.md

 For us, design is essential; research in optional.
 We actively dogfood Pyret both as teachers — actively teaching with it — and as programmers — actively building things with it — which gives us ongoing feedback about its points of friction.
+Where necessary we have done and will continue to do research, but publishing it — rather than putting it to work educationally — will continue to take a back seat.

 ### What next?